-CONCUSSION EDUCATION CHECKLIST
+Pre-season CONCUSSION EDUCATION CHECKLIST

 Pre-Season Education Task What to use to complete the task Make concussion education a priority to talk about with players, parents and all sport stakeholders.
-Plan an educational session with your team, using this checklist and the Concussion Education Pre-Season Team Meeting Guide to ensure you are covering all the necessary material.
+Plan an educational session with your team, using this checklist and the Pre-Season Concussion Education Team Meeting Guide to ensure you are covering all the necessary material.
 Pre-Season Concussion Education Team Meeting Guide Review your league's concussion protocol to make sure you are familiar with your responsibility to player safety.
 League concussion protocol and any additional concussion resources available Plan to include the following information in your concussion education meeting and be sure you are also incorporating your governing league's concussion protocols and information.
-If you have invited a guest speaker, ask them to cover these topics: Pre-Season Concussion Education Team Meeting Guide Pre-Season Concussion Education Sheet The definition of concussion Possible causes/ mechanisms of injury (i.e. how a concussion might occur) Common signs and symptoms of concussion Steps that can be taken to prevent concussions and other injuries from occurring in hockey What to do when a player suffers a suspected concussion or more serious head injury What measures should be taken to ensure proper medical assessment, Return-to-School and Return-to-Sport strategies Return-to-Sport medical clearance requirements
+If you have invited a guest speaker, ask them to Pre-Season Concussion Education Team Meeting Guide Pre-Season Concussion The definition of concussion Education Sheet Possible causes/ mechanisms of injury (i.e. how a concussion might occur) Common signs and symptoms of concussion Steps that can be taken to prevent concussions and other injuries from occurring in hockey What to do when a player suffers a suspected concussion or more serious head injury What measures should be taken to ensure proper medical assessment, Return-to-School and Return-to-Sport strategies Return-to-Sport medical clearance requirements Pre-Season Concussion Education Presentation (PPT online only at parachute.ca/smarthockey)